insanepupil/typst/memorandum-of-law.typ

 #let statutes-outline() = context {
   let statute-cites = query(selector(heading.where(level: 8)))

-  // Group headings by citation text to collect all page numbers let statute-citation-map = (:) for statute-cite in statute-cites {
+  let statute-citation-map = (:)
+  for statute-cite in statute-cites {
     let statute-citation-text = if statute-cite.body.has("text") {